Boskey/tce-package-guide/workshop/content/exercises/01-tanzu-repository.md

 tanzu package repository add tce-repo --url projects.registry.vmware.com/tce/main:stable --namespace {{session_namespace}}
 ```

 This command tells `Tanzu CLI` where the package Repository is via the `URL` parameter.
 Once the Package Repository is added, it may take a minute to reconcile meta-data.

 List the Packages Repositories added to `Tanzu CLI`

+**NOTE: Give the above command ~30 seconds to reconcile and make sure the status says `Reconcile Succeeded` before proceeding to further steps.**

 ```execute
 tanzu package repository list --namespace {{session_namespace}}
 ```
 Take a look at the packages available via Repository, give the above command ~30 seconds to reconcile and make sure the status says `Reconcile Succeeded`

 ```execute
 tanzu package available list --namespace {{session_namespace}}